CloudSkills/using-azure-policy/2_Managing-resources-with-Azure-Policy/Managing-Resources-with-Azure-Policy.md

 ### Step 1 - Creating a Deny Policy

-Now lets take what we learned about effects and parameters and put it into action.
-We are going to setup a policy that will only allow three VM SKUs to be allowed.
+Now let's take what we learned about effects and parameters and put it into action.
+Our goal is to set up a policy that will only allow three VM SKUs to be selected.
 To do this we will use a "Deny" effect and provide a list of allowed VM SKUs that can be selected.
-If a user attempts to provision a VM that is not listed then the policy will prevent the VM from being provisioned.
+If a user attempts to provision a VM that is not listed in the parameters then the policy will prevent the VM from being provisioned.

 To start we need to create our policy definition.
 I've created a [sample policy](https://github.com/jf781/Azure.Policy.Demos/blob/master/Deny-Policy-Example-1.json) for you if you'd like to download and follow along.

-Looking at the policy rule we can see that the policy is looking at VMs and specifically the VM SKU.
-If the VM SKU is not in parameter "listOfAllowedSKUs" then policy will enforce the effect which is set to Deny.
+Looking at the policy rule in the definition, we can see that the policy is looking at the resource type "Microsoft.Computer/virtualMachines" or VM.
+If the resource is a VM the policy rule will also look at the SKU selected.
+If the VM SKU is not in parameter "listOfAllowedSKUs" then the policy will enforce the effect which is set to Deny.

 ```json
 "policyRule": {